IvanStack/RideSharingReactNativeFirebaseApp/README.md

-This is a basic Ride Sharing App
+This is a basic Ride Sharing App with React Native